Digital therapeutics: Outcomes

 The general consensus among researchers in the field of digital therapeutics is that the discipline requires more clinical data and investigation to be fully evaluated.
+Recent studies have begun to address this gap.
+A 2025 pragmatic non-inferiority study demonstrated that video-based behavioral activation therapy for perinatal depression, delivered by trained nonspecialists, was no less effective than in-person specialist care in reducing depressive and anxiety symptoms, supporting the clinical viability of human-supported tele-psychotherapy as a digital therapeutic.
+Supporting this, a 2021 systematic review found that nonspecialist-delivered counseling, often by phone or online, significantly lowered perinatal depression and anxiety compared with usual care.

 A variety of studies have been conducted to evaluate the efficacy and impact of behavior change techniques that utilize a digital platform, however.
 In a meta-analysis of 85 such studies comprising a total sample size of over 43,000 participants, researchers discovered that digital therapeutics have a "statistically small but significant effect on health-related behavior."
 The study also showed that a broader use of theory, behavior change techniques, and modes of delivery (especially regular notifications) improved the efficacy of a given program.

 Individual studies have also showed some benefits for patients.
 For instance, a diabetes prevention program using digital therapeutics saw participants lose an average of 4.7% of baseline body weight after 1 year (4.2% after 2 years) and undergo a 0.38% reduction in A1c levels after 1 year (0.43% after 2 years).
 Another weight loss pilot program using digital therapeutics reported a mean weight loss of 13.5 pounds (or 7.3% of baseline) with a significant average drop in both systolic and diastolic blood pressure (18.6 mmHg and 6.4 mmHg respectively).
 The study also saw a slight but statistically insignificant drop in total cholesterol, LDL, triglycerides, and A1c.

+That said, the concept of outcomes and impact in the context of digital therapeutics is generally defined broader than strictly health outcomes.
+A recent review of 244 studies highlighted that, on top of improving health outcomes in certain circumstances as outlined above, the value of digital therapeutics can also arise from improving healthcare access to underserved populations and address health inequalities, or reducing healthcare expenditure.
+This broader interpretation has also called into question the fitness of traditional health technology assessment frameworks and given rise to calls to develop novel frameworks that embrace the variety of impacts that digital therapeutics can have.

 Regulation of digital therapeutics

+While a broad range of unregulated health apps have historically been available in the App Store (iOS/iPadOS) or Google Play since their launch, many of these have been found to produce inconsistent, misleading, or dangerous results.
+In the United States, the Food and Drug Administration (FDA) regulates many digital therapeutic products under its Software as a Medical Device (SaMD) framework.
+This approach requires developers to show that their products are safe and effective, and that quality-management procedures remain in place as the software is updated.